barshanitman/ImageCard/README.md

 ## Steps

+1. Download dataset from the source above
+2. Create a data directory in root of project and unzip dataset inside that directory
-1. Run train.py
+3. Run train.py
-2. Run inference.py and pass in path of image: python3 inference.py path_to_image
+4. Run inference.py and pass in path of image: python3 inference.py path_to_image